nikfluks/Bookstore/README.md

 1. Clone the repository
 2. Update the connection string in `appsettings.Development.json` if necessary
-3. Run database migrations: `dotnet ef database update --project Bookstore.Infrastructure --startup-project Bookstore.API`
-4. Start the application: `dotnet run --project Bookstore.API` or in VS: select Debug configuration with https profile and F5
+3. Start the application: `dotnet run --project Bookstore.API` or in VS: select Debug configuration with https profile and F5
+    - Database migrations will be applied automatically on startup
-5. Navigate to Swagger UI (e.g., `https://localhost:7146/swagger`)
+4. Navigate to Swagger UI
+    - Default is `https://localhost:7146/swagger`, should start automatically

 ### Testing with Read-Only User